-Phalcoboenus carunculatus, 'Carunculated Caracara'.
-(Trying saying the name of this bird three time fast!)
-Found only in the mountain grasslands & shrublands of Ecuador and Colombia.
+Caracara are common over much of South America.
+Phalcoboenus carunculatus, 'Carunculated Caracara' (trying saying the name of this bird three time fast!) is found only in the mountain grasslands & shrublands of Ecuador and Colombia.

-Patagona gigas, 'Giant Hummingbird'.
-Plain brown with rufous underbelly.
+Another distinctive highland species is Patagona gigas, 'Giant Hummingbird'.
+It is plain brown with rufous underbelly.
 As the names suggests, this is the largest of all hummingbirds; it is about the size of an European Starling, but is much lighter.
 It is found on the edge of the montane forest and in shrublands in the Andes.

-Lama glama, Llama.
-This species was domesticated from of the wild Guanaco.
+The classic mammals of the high Andes are of course the Llamas.
+This species was domesticated from the wild Guanaco.